jwilger/jwilger.github.io/_posts/2008-07-21-ergotron-lx-wall-mount-system-installed.markdown

 ---
-layout: post
-title: "Ergotron LX Wall Mount System Installed"
+title: Ergotron LX Wall Mount System Installed
 date: 2008-07-21 01:00
-comments: true
-categories: workspace
+categories: work
 ---

 Well, it didn't take me long to decide that stand-up was the way to go.
 On